Contact me at email@example.com or (202) 686-7202.

 With those clients who are interested, I then discuss how best to achieve their therapy objective(s).
 After each session, I study my notes and together with client feedback assess how to continue treatment using one or several of the techniques I practice.

-With 14 years of experience informing me and what just about everyone who has been on my table describes as my healing touch, I go to work.
+With 16 years of experience informing me and what just about everyone who has been on my table describes as my healing touch, I go to work.

 There is plenty of free parking.
 The N2 bus line stops at the door of the building, and it's a short walk to Tenleytown Metro.
 Nearby are American University, Tenleytown, Glover Park, Georgetown.